 For example – a national (UK) training body offering a nationally-recognised autism qualification confidently (and incorrectly) maintains (at the time of writing in June 2018) that the three main autism diagnoses are ‘severe’, ‘high functioning,’ and ‘Asperger’s Syndrome’.
 These autism ‘functioning labels’ are in fact no longer used.

-Meanwhile, up until summer 2018, the 2016 version of the ICD-10, (ICD being short for: ‘International Statistical Classification of Diseases and Health Related Problems’, the most commonly-used diagnostic manual in the UK), listed Childhood Autism, Autistic Disorder, Atypical Autism, Asperger Syndrome, as well as the clumsy ‘Pervasive developmental disorder, not otherwise specified’, as the main autistic categories.
+Meanwhile, up until summer 2018 (when the new draft version arrived), the 2016 version of the ICD-10, (ICD being short for: ‘International Statistical Classification of Diseases and Health Related Problems’, a commonly-used diagnostic manual), listed Childhood Autism, Autistic Disorder, Atypical Autism, Asperger Syndrome, as well as the clumsy ‘Pervasive developmental disorder, not otherwise specified’, as the main autistic categories.

-To further confuse things, for individuals diagnosed BEFORE the functioing labels were abandoned, there’s seemingly very little diagnostic difference between High Functioning Autism (HFA) and Asperger Syndrome.
+To further confuse things for those individuals diagnosed as autistic BEFORE the functioning labels were abandoned, there was seemingly very little diagnostic difference between High Functioning Autism (HFA) and Asperger Syndrome.
 The differentiating factor was whether or not developmental and language delays were seen in infancy, but in all honestly, that’s surely often subjective, based on familial memories?

 In any case, someone diagnosed with the (now outdated) ‘HFA’ doesn’t necessarily accept that they are similar in diagnosis to Asperger’s, and vice versa, perhaps due to how the diagnosing clinician or explained made their diagnosis.